 Care and Maintenance

-Bottlebrushes need little pruning but when necessary, should be pruned in summer after the main flowering season since flowers occur on the ends of new shoots.
+Bottlebrushes need little pruning but when necessary, should be pruned in early summer after the main flowering season since flower buds occur on the ends of new shoots.
 Harder pruning of old-growth is very possible with these plants but should be done over a period of two or 3 years ideally.

-These plants are generally pest and disease resistant.
-Chlorosis of the leaves can affect plants grown in alkaline soils.
+These bottlebrush shrubs are generally pest and disease resistant.
+Chlorosis of the leaves can affect plants grown in alkaline potting soil.
 Root rot can affect plants grown in soil with inadequate drainage.